 How to declare a bank account opened abroad

 Have you opened, used, or closed a bank account abroad in the past year?
-If so, you’ll need to note this in your 2020 income tax return.
+If so, you’ll need to note this in your 2022 income tax return - or make sure the pre-filled informations are correct.
 If you’re an N26 customer, this applies to you too, as we’re officially located in Germany.
 Not sure where to start?
 Read our article here to find out how to declare your foriegn bank account on your French tax return.
 Please be aware that this requirement also applies to life insurance taken out abroad.